+Sarah is one of the directors of PCFS.
 Sarah has fostered and so fully understands the role and demands that being a foster parent brings.
 “We aim to provide the best quality care to children and young people during a difficult time in their life by placing them with quality, highly skilled and trained foster families”.
-Sarah both still plays an active role within PCFS, as the Responsible Individual working very closely with the fostering team and foster parents.
+Sarah both still plays an active role within PCFS working very closely with the fostering team and foster parents.

 PCFS is always striving to improve and develop its service by working in conjunction with the National Minimum Standards, promoting positive outcomes for children and young people.
 PCFS recognises the individuality of children, the importance of children in care having as full an experience of family life as possible without unnecessary restrictions, and the centrality of foster parents as core members of the team around the child.

 PCFS has an experienced team which support all the organisations foster parents.